SmartPracticeschool/SBSPS-Challenge-2700-Twitter-Sentiment-Analysis-Extraction-for-COVID-19/README.md

 The dockerfile creates a virtual environment with required python version and packages for web app deployment.
 The required Python version is 3.6.X.
 All the dependencies required for the code in the repo can be installed using requirements.txt.

     pip install -q -r requirements.txt

+The Development of the website is divided into 4 phases:

+1) Public Sentiment Analysis
+2) Real Time Sentiment Analysis
+3) Twitter Live Feed Analysis
+4) Live Case count

 ## Notebooks